EarldridgeJazzedPineda/drecklypkg.github.io/install-on-macos/index.markdown

 # Copy and paste the lines below to install the Apple Silicon (arm64) set.
 #
 # These packages are suitable for anyone running Monterey (12.3) or newer on
-# Apple Silicon CPUs, and are updated from pkgsrc trunk every week.
+# Apple Silicon CPUs, and are updated from dreckly trunk every week.
 #
 # This should only ever be performed once.
 Unpacking the bootstrap kit over
 # the top of an existing install will corrupt your package database.